robertsoli/SQL_Commands/Indexes.md

 #### The indexes below are created for improving query performance on all tables in a database named Ecommerce Supply Chain

 #### Clustered Indexes will be created for each table to sort and store the data rows in the table based on their key values.
+- Add criteria for what constitutes a good selection of a clustered index

 #### Non-Clustered Indexes will be created for each table to improve query performance on frequently queried columns.
+- Add criteria for what constitutes a good selection of a non clustered index

 ---

 ##### We'll create a Clustered Index for the Customers table on customer_id

 ```sql

 CREATE CLUSTERED INDEX IX_tblCustomers_customer_id
 ON dbo.df_Customers (customer_id ASC)